On Efficient Noncommutative Polynomial Factorization via Higman Linearization: Preliminaries

 \begin{theorem}[Higman Linearization]{\rm\cite{Cohnfir}} Given a polynomial $f\in\fR$, there are matrices $P, Q\in\fR^{\ell \times \ell}$ and a linear matrix $L\in\fR^{\ell\times \ell}$ such that

 with $P$ upper triangular, $Q$ lower triangular, and the diagonal entries of both $P$ and $Q$ are all $1$'s (hence, $P$ and $Q$ are both units in $\fR^{\ell \times \ell}$). \end{theorem}

 Instead of a single $f$, we can apply Higman linearization to a matrix of polynomials $M\in\fR^{m\times m}$ to obtain a linear matrix $L$ that is stably associated to $M$.
-We state the algorithmic version of Garg et al.~\cite{GGOW20} in this general form.
+We first recall the algorithmic version of Garg et al.~\cite{GGOW20} in this general form.

 \begin{theorem} {\rm\cite[Proposition A.2]{GGOW20}} Let $M \in \fR^{m \times m}$ such that $M_{i,j}$ is computed by a non-commutative arithmetic formula of size at most $s$ and bit complexity at most $b$.
 Then, for $k=O(s)$, in time $\poly(s,b)$ we can compute the matrices $P, Q$ and $L$ in $\fR^{\ell \times \ell }$ of Higman's linearization such that , where $\ell= m+k$.
 Moreover, the entries of the matrices $P$ and $Q$ as well as $P^{-1}$ and $Q^{-1}$ are given by polynomial-size algebraic branching programs which can also be obtained in polynomial time. \end{theorem}